 Section 5-204(d)(1)(i) of the Air Pollution Control Regulations has incorporated many of the dealer requirements found in the new federal regulation.
 For woodstoves and other room heaters, on or after December 15, 2016 no person shall distribute or sell an affected wood heater unless it has been certified by the EPA as meeting the applicable standards and requirements of 40 C.F.R. §60.532.
-A list of EPA certified room heaters can be found here.
+A database of EPA certified room heaters can be found here.
 Additional regulations pertain to the proper labeling of room heaters sold in Vermont.

 Section 5-204 also applies to dealers or manufacturers outside of Vermont that sell both room and central heaters that are destined to be installed in Vermont.
 The same penalties or other sanctions will apply as for in-state dealers.